tarkant/translate-json/README.md

 # translate-json

+**⚠️ Google Translate has changed how it manipulates its DOM which broke this script.
+It will still work on DeepL for now.
+I'm going to try to fix this ASAP.**

 translate-json is a dirty and cheap injectable JavaScript code that will just help you translate those goddam JSON locales.

 ## Disclaimer